Laxmannegi/C-I/README.md

   - Advantage : The execution take place simultaneously.
 When their are multiple thread to run in a program what will happen is op is going to allocate some time period for each thread to execute.
 Mean it will share the time b/w each thread to execute.
 How much time?
 That was not in our control.
 Operation system will take care. suppose there are thread to execute, so the operating system is going share the time b/w each thread and based on the time sharing all thread are going to execute for you equally.

+**What is Context switching?**
+Whenever you are trying to use multiple thread in your code what will happen operating system will be sharing the time between each and every thread and the control will be transferred between the threads and basically that is called as a context of switching that is going to happen now when the context switiching is not in our control that is done by operating system so it threaded accessing a resource before it completes suppose if the context of switching is performed what is going to happen you know at the same time second thread also will try to access the same resource.

 ```C#
 using System;
 using System.Threading;